xharaken/john-law-coin/HowToUseConsole.md

 truffle> tx = await acb.vote(hash, 4, 1111)  # Vote on the oracle
 ```

-The first parameter is the hash to be voted in the current phase.
-The second parameter is the oracle level you voted for in the previous phase.
-The third parameter is the salt number you used in the previous phase.
-The second parameter and the third parameter reveal your vote in the previous phase.
+The first parameter is the hash to be voted in the current epoch N. The second parameter is the oracle level you voted for in the epoch N-1.
+The third parameter is the salt number you used in the epoch N-1.
+The second parameter and the third parameter reveal your vote in the epoch N-1.

 You can look at the transaction receipt: